Tylogix - iSeries SQL Tips and Techniques

 Remote SQL Technique page

-answer is perhaps not using FTP, even if a program can be remotely triggered
+best answer is perhaps not using FTP, even if a program can be

 Go Back to the Top